fpagliughi/sockpp/README.md

 The library is reaching a stable API, and is on track for a 1.0 release in the near future.
 Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.

 On that note, despite being recently refactored and re-versioned at 0.x, earlier implementations of this library have been in use on production systems since ~2003, particularly with remote embedded Linux data loggers.
 Things that we now call IoT gateways and edge devices.
-It can be counted on to be reliable.
+It can be counted on to be reliable, and if not, please report an issue!

 To keep up with the latest announcements for this project, follow me at: